Get the latest from TODAY

 That's when the right toys can help keep your children busy — and keep you sane — even on a lengthy flight.

 I’ve been traveling with my two kids since they were infants; we’ve survived because we always remember to bring along engrossing activities.
-A few rules of thumb: make sure travel toys are compact, mess-free, and quiet.
-(Your flight attendants and fellow travelers will thank you.)
+A few rules of thumb: make sure travel toys are compact, mess-free, and quiet — your flight attendants and fellow travelers will thank you.
 I never introduce them before a trip, because familiar toys aren’t nearly as fun as new ones.

-Though it’s on the pricey side, this tiny playset is packed with enough lovable (and lose-able) figures, furniture, and accessories to keep a toddler busy for ages.
+Though it’s on the pricey side, this tiny playset is packed with enough lovable figures, furniture, and accessories to keep a toddler busy for ages.
 It has a kid-friendly handle, and easily fits into a carry-on.
 My daughter, who calls it “liddle house,” is especially fascinated with the bathroom hidden behind a flap door.

-Kindle for Kids, $99 (normally $125), Amazon
+4. Kindle For Kids Bundle, $100 (normally $125), Amazon

 I was really, really nervous the first time I took my son on a flight alone.
 He was just 18 months old, and I was prepared for disaster.
 Instead, he spent three hours playing with this deceptively simple set of eggs.
 He took them in and out of the carton, “cracked” them into a cup, and played peek-a-boo with their shells.
 Later, they helped him learn about colors, shapes and matching.
 Though they squeak when squeezed, they’re quiet enough to make the cut.

 There’s a reason they’re handed out to kids in restaurants.
-Made from yarn that is coated in non-toxic wax, Wikki Stix can be bent, twisted and rolled into almost any shape a child can imagine.
+Made from yarn that is coated in non-toxic wax, WikkiStix can be bent, twisted and rolled into almost any shape a child can imagine.
 I also love that kids can stick them to things, like the back of an airplane seat, without causing damage.

 What kid doesn’t love stickers?
 These activity books are small, but they come in a number of themes —airplanes, cupcake decorating, funny animal faces — and the stickers are reusable.
 Throw several in your carry-on, along with those magazines you’ve been dying to catch up on.

-Kid O Magnatab, $22, Amazon
+9. Kid O Free Play Magnatab, $24, Amazon

-A great toy for fiddly fingers.
+This is a great toy for fiddly fingers.
 Draw pictures by using the magnetic pen to pop beads to the surface of the tablet; it’s so satisfying to snap them back in with a fingertip.
 If you lose the stylus, you can buy a new one for a few dollars.
 There are letter and number versions, too.